Neradon/Dasui/README.md

 # WARNING
-This version only supports the gameversion "2021r160 EV2"!
+This version supports the gameversion "2021r160 EV2" and "2021r161 Experimental 1"!

 # Installation